 This CACHE Level 2 Certificate course enables you to:

-What's more, you will now also gain FREE access to the CACHE Alumni for 1 year on completion of your course!
+What's more, you will now be entitled to FREE access to the CACHE Alumni for 2 years when you enrol on your course.

 Qualification Number: 601/8854/6

 1. Understand equality, diversity and inclusion in health and social care: